 No racial predilection is known.

 Most studies have demonstrated a female-to-male ratio of approximately 2:1

-Most patients with cicatricial pemphigoid are elderly, with a mean age of 62-66 years.
+Most patients with mucous membrane pemphigoid are elderly, with a mean age of 62-66 years.

 What would you like to print?